NethServer/ns8-core/core/api-server/README.md

   - `mode`: must be `tail` or `dump` - `string` (choose how to retrieve logs)
   - `lines`: could be empty or a number - `string` (could be empty in `tail` mode)
   - `filter`: could be empty or string - `string` (used to search specific words inside logs)
+  - `from`: could be empty or iso8601 date string - `string` (used to search specific logs in a date range)
+  - `to`: could be empty or iso8601 date string - `string` (used to search specific logs in a date range)
   - `entity`: must be `cluster` or `node` or `module` - `string`
   - `entity_name`: could be empty (`cluster` case) or name of the entity - `string` (ex. hostname of the node or module id like `traefik1`)